Foreign Agricultural Service

 The Foreign Agricultural Service (FAS) is the foreign affairs agency with primary responsibility for the United States Department of Agriculture's (USDA) overseas programs – market development, international trade agreements and negotiations, and the collection of statistics and market information.
 It also administers the USDA's export credit guarantee and food aid programs and helps increase income and food availability in developing nations by mobilizing expertise for agriculturally led economic growth.
 The FAS mission statement reads, "Linking U.S. agriculture to the world to enhance export opportunities and global food security," and its motto is "Linking U.S. Agriculture to the World."

-Roots in analysis
+Early history

 USDA posted its first employee abroad in 1882, with assignment of Edmund Moffat to London.
 In 1894, USDA created a Section of Foreign Markets in its Division of Statistics, which by 1901 numbered seven employees.
 It was succeeded over the next few decades by increasingly larger units.
 Creation of this series of units in Washington to analyze foreign competition and demand for agricultural commodities was paralleled by assignment abroad of agricultural statistical agents, commodity specialists, and "agricultural commissioners".

 Moffat went out as a "statistical agent" of USDA's Division of Statistics but with the status of Deputy Consul General on the roster of the Department of State at London.
 Subsequent USDA officials assigned overseas, however, did not enjoy diplomatic or consular status.
 This impeded their work, which at that point consisted mainly of collecting, analyzing, and transmitting to Washington time-sensitive market information on agricultural commodities.